 Last week I added another adventure to an evening at The Envoy, which was enjoying a few hours in one of their igloos on the rooftop before dining in their private room with one of my teams from work.

 I have to say this is an inspring idea give the amount of months you can spend dining and drinking outside in Boston is very limited.
-The igloos, which reopened this November offer a menu of their crafted cocktails, wine and beers.
+The igloos, which reopened in November offer a menu of their crafted cocktails, wine and beers.

 So let me be honest, anyone who knows me knows I need comfort with my service when I go out.
 The idea of sitting in an igloo on a rooftop when it is 30 degrees outside does not appeal to my spoiled sensitivities.
 That said, I always want to be a team player and as I was celebrating with a group of 20-30 year old’s who thought this as an awesome idea, I felt I had to take part, especially as I was the credit card holder!

-The evening was cold, freezing in fact so I slapped a forced smile on face, wrapped up warm and walked over to The Envoy.
+The evening was cold, freezing in fact so I slapped a forced smile on my face, wrapped up warm and walked over to The Envoy.
 The smile turned genuine and stayed on my face when we got to the rooftop.
 The colorful igloos (actually tents) do look really fun and no-one can take away the spectacular views of the harbor, Boston Tea Party and the Seaport skyline.

 Our waiters were equally wrapped up warm with big puffy coats and a huge I am here to get you what you need to have a great night attitude.